Specs of Spectacle Island:

 When asked, most people know of the Big Dig.
 When asked, "Do you know the story of Spectacle Island?"
 Very few know it was a garbage dump for the city of Boston for almost 50 years and was leaking toxins into the harbor and an environmental disaster.
 This is a story about the transformation of Spectacle Island, once a garbage dump polluting Boston Harbor, into a state and national park!

-I was a huge fan of the Big Dig, which included the reclamation of land and restoration of Spectacle Island.
-When the island opened back up to the public, I got on the boat.
-The experience of walking the trails that used to be heaping piles of trash polluting Boston Harbor and now a national park was phenomenal.
-It felt magical and inspired me to write this story.
+I was a huge fan of the Big Dig, which included the reclamation of land and the restoration of Spectacle Island.
+The island closed in 1959 after years of internally combusting into balls of fire, and a bulldozer sank into the mound of trash.
+When the island reopened to the public, I got on the boat.
+The experience of walking the island trails and seeing the Boston skyline from the top of the hill was magical and inspired me to write this story.

 Specs of Spectacle Island: A story of an island from trash to treasure is historical fiction for young readers about Specs, a chipmunkel born and raised on Spectacle Island, and his journey during the Big Dig.
 The chipmunkels living on Spectacle Island were forced to live underground to escape the dangers and turmoil during the island's restoration.
 Specs, annoyed with having to live underground, leaves the island in search of a better life.